-Physical activity has numerous benefits for children and young people’s physical health, as well as their mental wellbeing (increasing self-esteem and emotional wellbeing and lowering anxiety and depression), and children who are physically active are happier, more resilient and more trusting of their peers.
+Physical activity has numerous benefits for children and young people’s physical health, as well as their mental wellbeing (increasing self-esteem and emotional wellbeing and lowering anxiety and depression), and it has been shown that children who are more physically active are happier, more resilient and more trusting of their peers.

-Our aim for Physical Education is simple; we want to ensure all children get into the habit of playing and enjoying sport as sufficient daily activity can improve behaviour, enhance academic achievement, instil confidence, determination and discipline.
+We want to ensure all children get into the habit of playing and enjoying sport as daily activity can improve behaviour, enhance academic achievement and instil confidence, determination and discipline.